UKEIAM/CaseStudy_MAE_TCGA_LUAD_Review/README.md

-# Case_Study_MAE_TCGA
+# Case study for Review Paper: "Evaluation of multi-omics methodologies and tools for identification of putative biomarkers and causal molecular networks in translational cancer research"

-Case study how to perform Multi-omics cancer data integration and analysis starting from MultiAssayExperiments
+Reproducible workflow on how to perform Multi-omics cancer data integration with an unsupervised approach-MOFA+